Stack Template Format

-Stack definitions are TOML files that describe the spaces, dependencies, and configuration that make up a stack.
+A stack template (called a stack definition in the CLI and API) is a TOML file that describes the spaces, dependencies, and configuration that make up a stack.
 This page covers the complete TOML format with all available options.

 Minimal Example